2006695/CS220AU-DP-2022/README.md

 As this reliance has gorwn, figures have found a way to capitalise on this and commodified the collection of our data.
 This collection of personal data has led to a personalised web experience, making internet use more streamlined and easier for users.
 However, at the same time this data has been utilised by organisations to not just predict human action but to control it.
 This is what makes data collection an existential threat to humanity, not because it will wipe us out, but because it has the potential to wipe out our free-will.

+This website has only just begun to pull the thread of this massive topic.
+With more time I would develope the study into companies such as Cambridge Analytica and their involvement in political outcomes, to see how they have influenced people's 'free choices'.

 <br>

 ## Portfolio items